Purushotham-Learning/mynotes/GenAI/Notes.md

 ## Types of ML Techniques:

-### Supervised Learning:
+### 1. Supervised Learning:
 - Learn from labelled data
+  - In machine learning, when data comes with labels (dependent feature/target), we can train a model to map inputs → outputs.
+  - The algorithm learns from examples where the correct answer is already known.
 - When we have a dependent feature we call it supervised learning.

 #### Types of Problem Statements:

 **Regression**
   - Focus: Predicts output, mostly working with continuous data.
   - Example: Predicting house prices based on features like size, location, and number of bedrooms.

-**Regression Algorithms:**
+  - **Regression Algorithms:**
     - Simple Linear Regression
     - Multi Linear Regression
     - Polynomial Regression
     - Support Vector Regression
     - Ridge & Lasso Regression
     - Elastic Net

 **Classification**
   - Focus: Classifies or categorizes the data into distinct classes.
   - Example: Classifying emails as spam or not spam based on their content.

-**Types of Classification:**
+  - **Types of Classification:**
     - Binary Classification (When we have only two categories, o/p Pass OR Fail)
     - Multi-Class Classification (When we have more than two categories, o/p Pass OR Fail OR Maybe)

-**Classification Algorithms:**
+    - **Classification Algorithms:**
       - Logistic Regression
+        - A linear model used for binary and multi-class classification.
+Despite the name, it’s used for *classification*, not regression.
-- K - Nearest Neighbours (KNN)
+      - K-Nearest Neighbours (KNN)
+        - A simple, instance-based algorithm that classifies data points based on the majority class of their *k* nearest neighbors.
       - Support Vector Machine (SVM)
+        - A powerful algorithm that finds the best hyperplane to separate classes.
+Works well for both linear and non-linear data.
       - Kernal SVM
+        - An extension of SVM that uses kernel tricks (e.g., polynomial, RBF) to handle data that is not linearly separable.
       - Naive Bayes
+        - A probabilistic classifier based on Bayes’ Theorem, assuming features are independent.
+Often used in text classification (e.g., spam detection).

-### Unsupervised Learning:
+### 2. Unsupervised Learning:
 - Algorithm without label
 - Find the hidden pattern
 - We don’t have dependent feature
 - Group the data
 **Example:** Customer Segmentation

-### Reinforcement Learning:
+### 3. Reinforcement Learning:
 - Application will learn from things by itself by getting some rewards and feedback

 ## Different Types of Learning Models: